olegkorobeynikov/ProcessSentinel-TaskVeeam-1/README.md

 With these options the tool checks once per minute if the process notepad is alive for more than 5 minutes, and &quot;kills&quot; it if it is.

 #### Notes
 The project contains a small part of the tests as an example.
-The rest of the tests were not written, because for this task it is more reasonable to check manually.
+The rest of the tests were not written, as it was more economical to check manually for this task.

 ## Задание RUS